11 Apr Save time selecting your blog post images

 But today I’m here to share with you the solution I found to save time blogging and avoid throwing the towel.

 During the past years, I’ve created a system and discovered many techniques and tools that had helped me grow my blogging productivity.
-If you want to learn more about them I would love you to join my first ever live masterclass.
+If you want to learn more about them I would love to invite you to watch my masterclass replay:

-You can register here for free and in one hour I’ll share with you my favorite tips to stop wasting time blogging and never feel lazy to do a blog post again 🙂
+You can register here for free and I’ll share with you my favorite tips to stop wasting time blogging and never feel lazy to do a blog post again 🙂

-But today, as I mentioned before, I’ll talk about how I save time selecting my blog images because that’s one of the tasks that was taking me longer.
+But for now, as I mentioned before, I’ll talk about how I save time selecting my blog images because that’s one of the tasks that was taking me longer.

 To reduce the time I spend curating the best images for each blog post, I did the following:

 1. Having a list of favorite bank images